 Write operations to memory are allowed before and during the parallel programming sequence.
 In this case, the programming of all offset registers does not have to occur at one time.
-One or two offset registers can be written to and then, by bringing $\overline{\text{LD}}$ HIGH, write operations can be redirected to the FIFO memory.
-When $\overline{\text{LD}}$ is set LOW again, and $\overline{\text{WEN}}$ is LOW, the next offset register in sequence is written to.
-As an alternative to holding $\overline{\text{WEN}}$ LOW and toggling $\overline{\text{LD}}$, parallel programming can also be interrupted by setting $\overline{\text{LD}}$ LOW and toggling $\overline{\text{WEN}}$.
+One or two offset registers can be written to and then, by bringing LD HIGH, write operations can be redirected to the FIFO memory.
+When LD is set LOW again, and WEN is LOW, the next offset register in sequence is written to.
+As an alternative to holding WEN LOW and toggling LD, parallel programming can also be interrupted by setting LD LOW and toggling WEN.

 Write operations to memory are allowed before and during the serial programming sequence.
 In this case, the programming of all offset bits does not have to occur at once.
-A select number of bits can be written to the SI input and then, by bringing \overline{LD} and \overline{SEN} HIGH, data can be written to FIFO memory via D_D by toggling \overline{WEN} .
-When \overline{WEN} is brought HIGH with \overline{LD} and \overline{SEN} restored to a LOW, the next offset bit in sequence is written to the registers via SI.
-If a mere interruption of serial programming is desired, it is sufficient either to set \overline{LD} LOW and deactivate \overline{SEN} or to set \overline{SEN} LOW and deactivate \overline{LD} .
-Once \overline{LD} and \overline{SEN} are both restored to a LOW level, serial offset programming continues from where it left off.
+A select number of bits can be written to the SI input and then, by bringing LD and SEN HIGH, data can be written to FIFO memory via Dn by toggling WEN.
+When WEN is brought HIGH with LD and SEN restored to a LOW, the next offset bit in sequence is written to the registers via SI.
+If a mere interruption of serial programming is desired, it is sufficient either to set LD LOW and deactivate SEN or to set SEN LOW and deactivate LD.
+Once LD and SEN are both restored to a LOW level, serial offset programming continues from where it left off.

 Note that the status of a partial flag (PAE or PAF) output is invalid during the programming process.
-From the time parallel programming has begun, a partial flag output will not be valid until the appropriate offset words have been written to the LSB and MSB registers pertaining to that flag.
+From the time parallel programming has begun, a partial flag output will not be valid until the appropriate offset word has been written to the register pertaining to that flag.
 From the time serial programming has begun, neither partial flag will be valid until the full set of bits required to fill all the offset registers has been written.
-Measuring from the rising WCLK edge that achieves either of the above criteria; \overline{PAF} will be valid after two more rising WCLK edges plus tPAF, \overline{PAE} will be valid after the next two rising RCLK edges plus tPAE (Add one more RCLK cycle if tSKEW2 is not met.)
+Measuring from the rising WCLK edge that achieves either of the above criteria; PAF will be valid after two more rising WCLK edges plus tpaf, PAE will be valid after the next two rising RCLK edges plus tpae (Add one more RCLK cycle if tskew2 is not met.)

 The act of reading the offset registers employs a dedicated read offset register pointer.
-The contents of the offset registers can be read on the output lines when \overline{LD} is set LOW and \overline{REN} is set LOW; then, data are read via Q_n from the LSB Empty Offset Register on the first LOW-to-HIGH transition of RCLK.
-Upon the second LOW-to-HIGH transition of RCLK, data are read from the MSB Empty Offset Register.
-Upon the third LOW-to-HIGH transition of RCLK, data are read from the LSB Full Offset Register.
-Upon the fourth LOW-to-HIGH transition of RCLK, data are read from the MSB Full Offset Register.
-The fifth transition of RCLK reads, once again, from the LSB Empty Offset Register.
+The contents of the offset registers can be read on the output lines when LD is set LOW and REN is set LOW; then, data are read via Qn from the Empty Offset Register on the first LOW-to-HIGH transition of RCLK.
+Upon the second LOW-to-HIGH transition of RCLK, data are read from the Full Offset Register.
+The third transition of RCLK, reads, once again, from the Empty Offset Register.

 It is permissible to interrupt the offset register access sequence with reads or writes to memory.
-The interruption is accomplished by deasserting \overline{REN} , \overline{LD} , or both together.
-When \overline{REN} and \overline{LD} are restored to a LOW level, access of the registers continues where it left off.
+The interruption is accomplished by deasserting REN, LD, or both together.
+When REN and LD are restored to a LOW level, access of the registers continues where it left off.

-$\overline{\text{LD}}$ functions the same way in both IDT Standard and FWFT modes.
+LD functions the same way in both IDT Standard and FWFT modes.